MakeSchool-Tutorials/Makestagram-Swift-Part2/P24-Post-Headers/content.md

 slug: post-headers
 ---

-This and the following steps will focus primarily on improving the design of _Makestagram_.
+This and the following steps will focus primarily on improving the design of **Makestagram**.
 One of the missing visual features are headers above every post that show the username and when the post was created.
-Here's what the final timeline of _Makestagram_ will look like, when it includes that feature:
+Here's what the final timeline of **Makestagram** will look like, when it includes that feature:

 ![image](stacked_headers.png)

-In this step we will add these headers to every post.
+In this step, we will add these headers to every post.
 The header will be a second type of `UITableViewCell` that we will configure in Interface Builder.

 #Creating the Header Cell